jofas/blog/content/002-first-time-running/index.md

 to take in and stare in wonder at the most gorgeous view.
 The hill leads down to a calm and civilized plain stretching far and wide, full of fields of rapeseed and wheat.
-Behind the plain abruptly rise wild and wooded foothills over which throne the taller mountains higher up, kings and queens with their crowns of snow.
+Behind the plain, wild and wooded foothills rise abruptly, over which throne the taller mountains higher up, kings and queens with their crowns of snow.
 I was thoroughly enjoying myself and the beauty all around me.
 But not for long.
-Once we reached the plain, not one kilometer into the run, I was already starting to struggle.
+Once we reached the plain I was already starting to struggle, my condition deteriorating quicker than I had anticipated.
 I felt winded and my calves and feet were starting to act up, like they were about to start cramping.

-The weakest link though was my stomach.
+The weakest link was my stomach though.
 Not knowing the day was about to get a lot more strenuous, I had a tremendous and improper lunch.
 We Germans love our bread and having a meal consisting of a few slices with